Skip to content

 TLS SNI not supported by Tableau

-To connect to Redshift using AWS QuickSight override the Server and Port fields in the data source settings with the Satori hostname and custom dedicated port for your data store.
+To connect to Redshift using Tableau, use the PostgreSQL connection instead of the Redshift connection, and override the Server and Port fields in the data source settings with the Satori hostname and custom dedicated port for your data store.

 Connecting with Looker